-How to fix League of Legends FPS drops on Windows computers
+League of Legends FPS drops on Windows 10 [GAMER’S GUIDE]

 League of Legends is an epic multiplayer online battle arena game where two opposing teams try to destroy the other team’s Nexus.
 As players progress through the game, their characters gain more experience and become more powerful.

-How do I fix League of Legends FPS drops on Windows 10
+How can I fix League of Legends FPS drops on Windows 10:

 - Run the latest drivers and game updates